ibm-cloud-docs/databases-for-postgresql/dashboard-settings.md

 ### Scaling via the UI

 Adjust the slider to raise or lower the resources allocated to your service.
-Click **Scale** to trigger the rescaling and return to the dashboard overview.
+Click **Scale** to trigger the scaling operations and return to the dashboard overview.

 ### Scaling via the API